AvtoNemsadze/TaskManagement-old/README.md

 Step 1: Account Information <br />
 Users start by navigating to the registration page, where they are prompted to provide essential account information.
 This includes: <br />
-•	<strong>Username:</strong> Users choose a unique username that will identify them within the system.
+•	<strong>Username:</strong> Users choose a unique username that will identify them within the system. <br />
-•	<strong>Email Address:</strong> A valid email address is required for communication and account recovery.
+•	<strong>Email Address:</strong> A valid email address is required for communication and account recovery. <br />
 •	<strong>Password:</strong> Users create a strong password to secure their account.

 # Authentication and Authorization